 Travel: 1 Hours; Walking: Heavy

 Before leaving for the day, you will need to prepare your main luggage to be sent forward to the airport.
-If you would prefer to keep your luggage and take it with you to the airport, you can do so.
+If you would prefer to keep your luggage, you can do so.
 If you will be sending the luggage, you will need to keep enough items for three days/two nights.
 The luggage transfer forms will have been provided to you prior to this day, and you are responsible for paying for this transfer.
 After breakfast, we are off by train to the nearby city of Fushimi, one of the largest sake producing regions of Japan.
 Here we will visit the Fushimi Inari shrine.
 This Shinto Shrine, established in the 8th century, is famous for the long tunnels of vermilion torii gates straddling a network of trails leading to the top of the heavily forested Mt.
 Inari.
 We will then travel to the Higashiyama District.
 This area of narrow, cobblestone alleys with its temples, shrines, numerous shops and restaurants is truly enjoyable and relaxing.
 We will stop for lunch in the Higashiyama District.
 We will then visit the Yasaka Shrine, also known as the Gion Shrine.
 This shrine, built over 1350 years ago, is one of the most famous shrines in Kyoto.
 The shrine’s main hall combines the honden (inner sanctuary) and haiden (offering hall) into a single building.
 Next, we will walk to the famous Gion Geisha District.
 Here, you will see where the Geiko (in Kyoto they call themselves Geiko, not Geisha) and Maiko live and work.
 You may even see one on their way to one of their appointments.
 Next, we will have an opportunity to meet with a Maiko.
 The Maiko will perform a short dance, answer questions. and pose for photos with you.
 Breakfast at the ryokan and lunch at a Japanese restaurant are included.

 Travel: 1 Hours; Walking: Heavy